Rehoming Team Coordinator

 A day in the life of Lucia, one of our Rehoming Team Coordinators

 At the farm you need to collect the hens quickly and kindly.
-Collecting hens requires a degree physical fitness, but nothing too scary.
-The more volunteers you can bring along, the less each individual has to work, and the quicker the process will be.
+Don’t worry, while you need a degree of physical fitness, it’s nothing too scary and the more volunteers you bring along, the less each individual has to work, and the quicker the process will be.
 There will be several other BHWT teams there too – you won’t be on your own.

-After the whirl of people busying around, suddenly everything is ready for the adopters.
-The coordinator’s role is also to make sure nothing gets overlooked, and make random decisions confidently (“this poorly hen can be rehomed if we find the right adopter, but that one is too poorly and can’t be rehomed today”; “we arrived back later than expected and the hens haven’t had enough of a chance to eat yet – rehoming will start in 30 minutes”).
+The coordinator’s role is also to make sure nothing gets overlooked and make decisions confidently (“this poorly hen can be rehomed if we find the right adopter, but that one is too poorly and can’t be rehomed today”; “we arrived back later than expected and the hens haven’t had enough of a chance to eat yet – rehoming will start in 30 minutes”).

-Once the adopters start arriving I snuggle even more deeply into my back seat; everybody on the team knows what to do and does it.
-If we are short-handed I will fill the hole, but we very rarely are.
-Again my job is to be on hand to answer adopter’s questions (“Do I need to worm the hens?
-Will she get on with my cockerel?”), and to make decisions.
+Once the adopters start arriving, my job is to be on hand to answer adopter’s questions (“Do I need to worm the hens?
+Will she get on with my cockerel?”).
 If an adopter is interested in taking a poorly hen I talk to them and try to decide if they can offer what the hen needs.
 On the extremely rare occasions when there is an awkward adopter (about 2 out of the hundreds we’ve seen) I deal with them.

-As well as being the last to leave, as a coordinator my rehoming ‘day’ is much longer than a day.
+As well as being the last to leave, as a coordinator my rehoming ‘day’ is much longer than just turning up at the farm and waving the last rehomed hen goodbye.
 There is a certain amount of organising beforehand: getting adopter lists ready, making sure there is enough hen food, making sure you have a driver and enough volunteers for the day.

-I hope you can tell from the way I have written this that I really enjoy rehoming days, and being a coordinator.
-The main reason they are such happy days is because of the team I work with; Everybody in it is lovely and it is pure pleasure to work alongside people you like for such a very worthwhile purpose.
+I really enjoy rehoming days and being a coordinator.
+The main reason they are such happy days is because of the team I work with.
+Everybody is lovely and it is pure pleasure to work alongside people you like for such a very worthwhile purpose.
 In the morning you take hens that are just part of a flock of a few thousand – they are not even a number – and by the afternoon, because of you and your team, they have names, and people to look after them who will notice their personalities and feed them treats and try to make them happy.